sun-n-y/taskManagerAPI/README.md

     - GET > api/tasks/:id > get single task
     - PUT/PATCH > api/tasks/:id > update task
     - DELETE > api/tasks/:id > delete task
+- mongodb
+  - relational vs non-relational db
+    - major difference, unlike traditional database where we have rows and columns. in mongodb we can store everything as json, and it doesn't care how the data relates to each other
+    - instead of tables we have collections, representing group of items
+    - instead of rows we have documents, representing single items
+      - document is a set of key value pairs, can be many data types
+  - mongodb atlas
+    - host and manage our data in the cloud
+    -

 [Back to Top](#custom_anchor_name)